 Before I go on, let’s cover some disclosures: I do not own a Keurig.
-I roast my own coffee (the freshest, best coffee in the world) and brew it in this Bonavita coffee maker.
-I find the Keurig machines to be on the pricey side and so are the disposable K-cups required to make the thing work.
+I roast my own coffee (the freshest, best coffee in the world) and brew it in this Bunn Coffee Brewer.
+I find the Keurig machines to be inadequate due to the single-serving feature and the disposable K-cups required to make the thing work are pricey.

 With that out of the way, let’s get down to Keurig business.